harris-boyce/helpme-cli/README.md

 ### ℹ️ Notes

+- Supports both command suggestions and concise factual answers.
+The model chooses based on your question.
 - If misconfigured, HelpMe shows clear setup instructions on first run.
 - To switch providers quickly per‑run:
   ```bash